macdonnellgrace/MusicVisuals/README.md

 ### Sean
 I'm most proud of my solar system visual in the project, as it was the hardest to code and required a lot of trial and error, particularly when figuring out how to get the ring on the planet.
+It helped my problem solving skills and team work as I consulted with team members to fix the problem, and it was really rewarding when the visualiser ended up how I envisioned

 # What I learned